allyapp/iata_code/README.md

 ## Usage

-Search IATA codes by given airline name.
+Search IATA codes by given airline name (also partial) or code:

 CLI: